This Italian sub sandwich or hoagie is made with salami, prosciutto, mortadella, ham and capicola with provolone cheese on rolls.

 jump toRECIPE

 Italian subs are made with many of my favorite types of charcuterie meats/ cold cuts layered onto one sandwich.
-I use a combination of:
+While a variation of cold cuts and cured meats can be used, I use a combination of:

 Capicola